-- Training staff in positive techniques, e.g., Thrive Approach - Training pupils as 'Breaktime Buddies' (older children who volunteer to care for and play with others) and peer mediators. - Use of the friendship bench. - Every term teaching units of the Social and Emotional Aspects of Learning (SEAL) curriculum throughout the school year from Reception to Year 4, such as learning 'assertiveness'; - Activities during Anti-bullying Week (more information available) - Acts of Collective Worship which focus on bullying, feelings, friendships. - Circle Time and Philosophy discussions. - PSHE lessons on bullying, feelings, friendships, responsibilities. - A peace table where reflection and/or peace talks can take place to enable peaceful resolutions to take place.
+- Training staff in positive techniques, e.g., Thrive Approach - Training pupils as 'Breaktime Buddies' (older children who volunteer to care for and play with others) and peer mediators. - Use of the friendship bench. - Every term teaching units of the Social and Emotional Aspects of Learning (SEAL) curriculum throughout the school year from Reception to Year 4, such as learning 'assertiveness'; - Activities during 'Anti-bullying Week' (more information available) - Acts of Collective Worship which focus on bullying, feelings, friendships. - Circle Time and Philosophy discussions. - PSHE lessons on bullying, feelings, friendships, responsibilities.